COMMENTS ON THE 2016 COMPENDIUM

-The 2014 Compendium of Herbicide Adjuvants is the 12th edition of the biennial publication and contains 699 entries from 37 companies.
+The 2016 Compendium of Herbicide Adjuvants is the 13th edition of the biennial publication and contains 752 entries (104 products were deleted and 159 new products were added) from 37 companies.
 The 1st Edition of this Compendium was assembled in 1992 with 76 entries from 22 companies.
 The growth of the adjuvant products listed is a result of: continued reliance on postemergence herbicide applications, scientific advancements and innovations pertaining to herbicide adjuvants, blending adjuvant chemistry into a single product for use with specific herbicides, and successful research and development by adjuvant manufacturers for commercialization of novel, multifunctional adjuvant products.

 Each new edition of the booklet reflects the change in commercial adjuvant products in our website database over a two-year period since the previous publication.
 The products are organized by type of adjuvant such as nonionic surfactants, crop oil concentrates, etc. Product name, principal functioning agent, use rate, any special comments, and manufacturer and/or distributor are provided.
 Percent “active ingredient” is not included since it is of questionable value in many instances as there is not yet an industry-wide standard as to what materials qualify as active ingredients.
 However, the Chemical Producers and Distributors Association (CPDA) has developed a voluntary Certification Program which requires adjuvants products to meet 17 separate benchmarks for adjuvant composition.